ar-cyber/NSMBU-Randomizer/readme.md

 - Pip with the following modules installed (you will be prompted to install them): `SarcLib`, `libyaz0`

 ### Running the Program:
+> [!WARNING]
+> Please make sure that you shuffle your files using <ins>THIS</ins> program and not another shuffler such as NinTyler's randomiser.
+This is because this modifies the metadata of the file to allow it to load properly

-1. Clear out the CopyOfFiles folder. <br>
+1. Clear out/create the CopyOfFiles folder. <br>
 2. Copy all of the contents in `course_res_pack` folder into the CopyOfFiles folder (use UWizard to extract the wud file for your rom) <br>
 3. Run the `_main.py` script. <br>
 4. Copy everything from `CopyOfFiles` to your `course_res_pack` folder.<br>